hov3rcraft/homebridge-denon-heos-audio/README.md

 ## Supported Devices

-This plugin should support any Denon smart speakers, stereos, and AVRs that support AVR control and/or Heos.
+This plugin should work with any Denon smart speakers, stereos, and AVRs that support AVR control and/or Heos.

 I am using the following devices for testing: